Aman Park Hiking in Grand Rapids

 Sand Creek plays an important role in shaping the trails here as it winds its way through the park.

 If you visit Aman Park after a heavy rain, crossing the creek could be an adventure.
+When the weather is warmer, there are places you can easily splash in the creek.

-There are two bridges that cross the creek (which are a favorite trail feature for my family) as you work your way around the trail.
+BRIDGES: There are two bridges that cross the creek (which are a favorite trail feature for my family) as you work your way around the trail.

 There are several places you can step off the trail a little to see the creek up close.